sjtalkar/PowerBIModelingDAXLearning/README.md

 The article in the link shows you how to use DAX Studio to extract all information about Measures: Their Folder, Database columns using the measure, full text of the measure.

-In DAX Studio, in the bottom right tab of DMV, you will find MDSCHEMA_MEASURES In the main pane select the columns you want and export it out to an excel table or you can pivit information in this SQL.
+In DAX Studio, in the bottom right tab of DMV, you will find MDSCHEMA_MEASURES In the main pane select the columns you want and export it out to an excel table or you can pivot information in this SQL.
 ```SQL
 select MEASURE_NAME,
       MEASURE_UNIQUE_NAME,